tmarjomaa/building4/content/posts/building-site2site-vpn-to-azure-using-raspberrypi.md

 ![Overall architecture](/images/raspi-vpn-overall-architecture.png)

-For this article we can assume that I have a home network of ```192.168.10.0/24``` and I have reserved ```10.112.0.0/21``` network for Azure use.
+For this article we can assume that I have a home network of ```192.168.10.0/24``` and that I have reserved ```10.112.0.0/21``` network for Azure use.

 As the deployment of the vpn gateway will take some (typically 45 mins or so), we'll start with setting up Azure side.

 ## Setting up Azure resources

-To make sure we have the hub vnet ready with a subnet called GatewaySubnet (Yes, you need to name it like that!).
-I also have added two additional subnets to the template, one for Azure Bastion and another for shared resources.
+We need to make sure we have the hub vnet ready with a subnet called GatewaySubnet (Yes, you need to name it like that!).
+I have also added two additional subnets to the template, one for Azure Bastion and another for shared resources.
 To keep it simpler I haven't included any spoke vnets and peerings.
 You can find the templates files from [GitHub](https://github.com/tmarjomaa/templates/tree/master/hub-and-spoke).

 So, let's create the hub vnet using az cli & bicep cli.
 Note that I'm using [.bicepparam parameter files](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameter-files?tabs=Bicep) to pass necessary parameters.
 You need to be using Bicep CLI version 0.18.4 or newer with them.